KYTE: Programming

-KYTE previously broadcast a Hot adult contemporary music format.
+KYTE previously broadcast a hot adult contemporary music format.

 History

 This station began regular broadcasting as KNPT-FM in Newport, Oregon, on October 25, 1976, on a frequency of 102.5 MHz and aired a beautiful music format.
 In May 1979, Yaquina Radio, Inc., reached an agreement to sell this station to Charmar Broadcasting, Inc. The FCC approved the deal on July 20, 1979.
 The station was moved to 102.7 MHz on September 24, 1988.

 Facing financial difficulties, an application was made in September 1986 to involuntarily transfer the broadcast license for this station from Charmar Broadcasting, Inc., to Dennis P. McManus, acting as receiver.
 The FCC approved the transfer on October 16, 1986.
 McManus arranged a sale of the station to Central Coast Broadcasting Company, Inc. The new owners had the call sign changed to KYQT on November 10, 1986.
-The station was assigned the current KYTE call sign by the FCC on January 1, 1991.
+The station was assigned the KYTE call sign by the FCC on January 1, 1991.

 In October 1995, Central Coast Broadcasting Company, Inc. agreed to sell this station to Yaquina Bay Communications, Inc. The FCC approved the deal on December 8, 1995.
 Eventually, the station changed formats from Adult Contemporary to Hot AC.